 NO - No further action is required - please sign and date the following statement.
 I confirm that this policy does not impact on staff, patients or the public.

-YES, Go I confirm that this policy does not impact on staff, patients or the public.
-Name/Date: Emma Porter 20/03/2023 to Stage 2
+I confirm that this policy does not impact on staff, patients or the public.
+Name/Date: Emma Porter 05/02/2025